neutrons/drtsans/README_developer.rst

  **Warning**: if you create the conda environment on SNS’s analysis cluster, avoid naming your environment as ‘drtsans’, ‘drtsans-qa’ and ‘drtsans-dev’, which are reserved.

+To make it easier to use, configure `direnv <https://direnv.net>`_ to activate the conda environment when you enter the directory.

 3. Install the code in ``develop`` mode.